GhatSmith/UnitySerializableInterface/README.md

 # UnitySerializableInterface
 How to serialize C# interfaces inside Unity.

-Interface reference is casted into Unity Object during serialization.
+Interface reference is casted into Unity Object, allowing serialization.